 Stock photography provides a creative side hustle for stay at home moms who love taking photos.
 You'll upload photos to platforms like Shutterstock, where buyers license them.
 You can start with just your smartphone camera.

-- Earn passive income from photos you've already taken
+Pros: Earn passive income from photos you've already taken; income potential grows as your portfolio expands.

-- Highly competitive market with millions of images
+Con: Highly competitive market with millions of images.

-$0.02/image/month on average — income scales with volume
+How much you can make: $0.02/image/month on average - income scales with volume.

 15. Freelance Writer/Content Writer